teresko/routing/README.md

 - **static text**

-  These are parts of notation, which has not direct computational value, but only serve to structure the URI and make it easier to read and/or identify.
+  These are parts of notation, which does not have a direct computational value, but serve to structure the URI and make it easier to read and/or identify.

   In the above given example the static text is `document`, `/view`, `/` and `.` (dot).

 - **optional element**

   If any part of notation is wrapped in `[]` (square brackets), it becomes non-mandatory.
-Any notation's part and combination of parts can be defined as optional element.
+Any notation's part, or combination of parts, can be defined as optional element.
 This also means that optional elements can be nested.

-  In the example above the part, that are defined as optional were `/view` and `.:extension`.
+  In the example above the part, `/view` and `.:extension` are declared as optional.

 ####Conditions

-For each route it is possible to define custom conditions, that the tokens will be expected to match.
-By default every token is attempting to match an URI fragment, that **does not** contain `/\.,;?`.
-To change this behavior each route definition can optionally have a `conditions` element.
+For each route it is possible to define custom conditions, that limit acceptable matches for tokens.
+By default, every token attempts to match a URI fragment that **does not** contain `/\.,;?`.
+To change this behavior, each route definition can optionally have a `conditions` element.

-The conditions are set as array of `key => value` pairs, where keys correspond to names of tokens and values contain regular expression fragments.
-This is demonstrated in the following excerpt from route configuration array:
+The conditions are set as array of `key => value` pairs, where keys correspond to names of tokens, and values contain regular expression fragments.
+This is demonstrated in the following example route:

 ```
 'notation' => ':project/[:name]/:iteration',